igeSaga/energy_data_exploration/README.md

 # Application for visually exploring energy data
 The goal of this project is to develope an application for the visual exploration of energy data.
-Energy data is represented by the electricity consumption of some 70 households in the [Suurstoffi](https://www.suurstoffi.ch/) district and was collected over 2.5 years (Spring 2013 to Autumn 2015) with a temporal resolution of 15min (appr.
+As an example of energy data, the electricity consumption of households in the [Suurstoffi](https://www.suurstoffi.ch/) district is used.
+The data was collected over 2.5 years - from spring 2013 to autumn 2015 - with a temporal resolution of 15min (appr.
 35'000 measurements per household).
-The application is available on shinyapps.io; https://curdon.shinyapps.io/enerdataexpl/.
+The application is implemented as a ShinyApp.

+## Requironments
+The input data is not attached to this repository, due to privacy issues.
+However, the application can be changed, such that different input data can be read and visualized.

+The input data should be a matrix, with row-names refering to time-stamps and column-names representing labels of different sensors (or households, as in our case).

 ## Authors
 * **Curdin Derungs** - *Initial work* - [curdon](https://github.com/curdon)